I am the bearer of guilt.

 I learned to just be happy in clothes that fit, that makes me look good, and let forgive my body.

-3. Forgive yourself for letting people go that made you cry.
+3. Let people go that made you cry.

 Sometimes people aren’t meant to be there for a lifetime.
 We all have someone we had to let go, they hurt us over and over, but we hold on to that guilt and sadness of walking away.